lorcannrauzduel/laravel-fast-api-generator/readme.md

 1) Import your database into your server
 2) Setup your database config
 3) Run ./generate all to generate all :
-- Migrations
-- Tables
-- Index Migrations
+- Migrations Tables
 - Foreign Keys
 - Models
 - Controllers
+- CRUD
 - API Routes

 Make you sure your database is well built.